yotiosoft/dptran/README.md

 ### for Windows

 1. Download the latest version from Releases.
-1. Add folder that contains dptran.exe to the PATH on Windows.
+1. Add the folder that contains dptran.exe to the PATH on Windows.

 ### for macOS & Linux